keeleyduffey/food-finds/README.md

 Search Input + Description
 ![search-and-how-it-works](screenshots/search.png)

-Results
+Results Page
 ![results](screenshots/results.png)

 ## Summary
 Food Finds allows users to search for a food or recipe and receive a specified number of recipes, up to 10 New York Times articles and a random YouTube video related to the food.
+All recipes and articles are linked so users can visit their source sites.

 ## Technologies Used
 * HTML5 / CSS / JavaScript / jQuery